dk-liang/TransCrowd/README.md

 # TransCrowd
-* An officical implementation of TransCrowd: Weakly-Supervised Crowd Counting with Transformer.
+* An officical implementation of TransCrowd: Weakly-Supervised Crowd Counting with Transformers.
 To the best of our knowledge, this is the ﬁrst work to adopt a pure Transformer for crowd counting research.
 We observe that the proposed TransCrowd can eﬀectively extract the semantic crowd information by using the self-attention mechanism of Transformer.

 * Paper [Link](https://arxiv.org/abs/2104.09116)
 ## Overview